TTJustinJ/Gomoku-AI/README.md

 You can play with each AI by changing the corresponding setting and choose either side by comment one of the ai.

+However, make sure there are black and white AI initialized in run.py.

 ### The hyperparameters